Access the NIH Toolbox Scoring and Interpretation Guide.

 - This score, provided for participants of all ages, compares the performance of the test-taker to those in the entire NIH Toolbox nationally representative normative pediatric or adult (as appropriate) sample, regardless of age or any other variable

-- The Uncorrected Standard Score provides a glimpse of the given participant’s overall performance when compared with the general U.S. population.
+- The uncorrected T-score provides a glimpse of the given participant’s overall performance when compared with the general U.S. population.
 For adults, this score is on a T-score metric.

 - This score may be most useful when trying to gauge one’s overall level of functioning, not in the context of age, gender, or other demographic factors.
 It may also be of interest when monitoring performance over time.